 The Home-School partnership needs to be a close one for students to receive the best possible education.
-The Head of Clemes, the Deputy Head of Clemes or the Dean of Students are readily available to discuss matters with parents.
+The Head of Clemes and the Deputy Heads of Clemes are readily available to discuss matters with parents.
 If a problem arises where parents feel that the School can assist, contact with the Tutor or the Head of Clemes can be established very quickly, and immediate action taken.